NSO-developer/nso-gitbook/operation-and-usage/webui/tools.md

 * **Details**: Includes specifics about the report that was run, such as report name, date/time it was run, time range, and contents analyzed (i.e., services, devices, and rollback files).
 * **Results overview**: Shows a summary of results with visuals on the number of devices and services that are presently compliant/in-sync.
 * **Historic compliance**: Shows a history of compliance (in percentages) for the devices and services that were included in the report run.
+The graph is presented based on the previous report runs and you can narrow down the graph to show data from specific periods (e.g., last 10 runs only).
 * **Devices**/**Services**/**Errors**: Displays individual compliance and error information for analyzed devices and services.
 In case of non-compliance, a 'diff view' is available.

 {% hint style="info" %}